-{Assumptions~\ref{ass1}.\ref{ass1:prime} and~\ref{ass3} are equivalent to Assumptions~\ref{ass1:finite}, \ref{ass3:finite} and \ref{ass4} except that the first-stage parameter and the norm of $Z_i$ are adapted to the case where $Z_i$ is a $\mathcal H$-valued random variable.
-Assumption~\ref{ass1}.\ref{ass7}, which is similar to Assumption~\ref{ass7:finite}, is needed to identify $\Pi_0$ without the injectivity of $ \mathcal K$, see \cite{Carrasco2007} and \cite{Benatia2017}.
-As briefly mentioned in Section~\ref{sec:finite}, this assumption imposes a restriction on the relative decaying rate of $\mathcal K$'s eigenvalues with respect to its Fourier coefficients $\{\langle\pi_{\ell,0},\varphi_j\rangle\}_{j \geq 1} $, which is crucial for obtaining the main results of this study.
-Specifically, it enables us to prove that $n^{-1}\sum_{i=1} ^n \Vert \widehat g_{i,\alpha} - g_i \Vert ^2 =o_p(1)$, which plays an important role in the derivation of our main findings.
+Assumption~\ref{ass1}.\ref{ass1:prime} is equivalent to the former conditions, except that the first-stage parameter and the norm of $Z_i$ are adapted to the general case.
+The vector $f_i$ can be viewed as the (infeasible) optimal instrument that summarizes the information from infinite-dimensional instrument $Z_i$.
+The $d_e \times d_e$ matrix $\Lambda_n$ determines the identification strength of $Z_i$ in the direction to each $\pi_{\ell,0}$.
+As an example, suppose that Let $[ a]_{i}$ denote the $i$th row of vector $a$.
+Then, the first stage can be written by Thus, the reduced-form coefficient of the component of $Z_i$ with respect to $\pi_{1,0}$, $\langle Z_i, \pi_{1,0}\rangle_{\mathcal H}$, is strongly identified.
+In contrast, $[\beta]_2$ is strongly identified if $\mu_{2,n}=\sqrt{n}$, while weakly identified otherwise.
+Thus, $\Lambda_n$ allows for reduced-form coefficients to be associated with different identification powers.
+For further discussion when $\mathcal H = \mathbb R^{d_z}$, refer to \citet[pp.\ 48--49]{Chao_et_al}.

-Assumption~\ref{asskinv} describes the conditions on the regularized inverse $\mathcal K_{\alpha} ^{-1}$.
-Many common regulariation methods, such as Tikhonov or spectral cut-off, satisfy the conditions (see, e.g., \citealt[Section 3.3]{Carrasco2007}).
-Hence, from a practical perspective, Assumption~\ref{asskinv} is not restrictive.
+Assumption~\ref{ass1}.\ref{ass7} is needed to identify $\Pi_0$ without the injectivity of $ \mathcal K$; see \cite{Carrasco2007} and \cite{Benatia2017}.
+As briefly mentioned in Section~\ref{sec:finite}, this assumption restricts the relative decaying rate of $\mathcal K$'s eigenvalues with respect to its Fourier coefficients $\{\langle\pi_{\ell,0},\varphi_j\rangle_{\mathcal H}\}_{j \geq 1} $.
+It is particularly essential for proving that $n^{-1}\sum_{i=1} ^n \Vert \widehat g_{i,\alpha} - g_i \Vert ^2 =o_p(1)$, which plays an important role in obtaining our main results.
+Assumption~\ref{asskinv} describes the conditions on $\mathcal K_{\alpha} ^{-1}$.
+Many popular regularization methods, such as Tikhonov and spectral cut-off, satisfy the conditions (see \citealt[Section 3.3]{Carrasco2007}).
+Therefore, Assumption~\ref{asskinv} is not restrictive in practice.